The Book of Negroes (novel): Synopsis

 As a teenager Aminata manages to reunite with Chekura, and they sneak off to meet once a month.
 The plantation owner, Appleby, learns of the meetings and punishes Aminata by brutally raping her.
 Despite her owner's jealousy, the two slaves marry and conceive a baby boy, whom she named Mamadu.
-Appleby arranges for Aminata and her child to be sold to separately and so her son Mamadu is stolen from her.
+Appleby arranges for Aminata and her child to be sold separately and so her son Mamadu is stolen from her.
 Aminata is handed over to a Jewish man named Solomon Lindo who moves her to Charles Town, unaware of where her child may be.

 Aminata grows close to Lindo and his wife, who allow her to read and write openly.
 However Solomon also requires her to pay him a part of any money that she earns through midwifery.
 After a few years, a smallpox outbreak kills Lindo's wife and son.
 Shortly after, Aminata is once again reunited with Chekura, who has found out that Lindo helped arrange the selling of their son Mamadu who he has been told died.
 This ruins the relationship Aminata has had with Lindo.
 Attempting to win her over, Lindo takes Aminata to New York.
 During the rioting at the outbreak of the American Revolutionary War, Aminata is able to escape from Lindo.
 During this time Aminata works as a midwife and teacher, helping other black people to learn how to read.
 Proving that she served the British during the war, her name is entered in the "Book of Negroes", a real document created to list the freed African American slaves who requested permission to leave the newly created United States of America.
 Because of her ability to read and write as well as her fluency in two African languages, Aminata is also hired to help record names in the book.
 While doing this work she is reunited for a few months with Chekura, who also served the British; they plan to resettle in Nova Scotia together and she becomes pregnant with their second child.
 However, just as they are boarding the ship, the two are separated and Aminata is arrested, as Appleby has put out a warrant for her as a run-away slave.
 The matter is resolved when Lindo appears in court, explaining the situation and simultaneously setting Aminata free.
 Aminata, once again trying to find her husband, finds another ship to Nova Scotia.